The Catechism, as issued by Pope St. John Paul II

 This violence, largely the fruit of materialist philosophies such as Communism and Nazism, prompted a general philosophical reassessment of the relationship between human beings considered as a thing (a nature), and considered as a person.
 The resulting philosophical perspective known as Personalism developed between the two World Wars as a reaction to the increasing devaluation of the human person, which continued after WW II down to our day.
 When the Church and others refer to the increasing sense of the dignity of the person it is referring to this violent history and the reaction to it, which is found among people of many faiths and no faith.

-The Catholic approach has been different, for being the mean between extremes.
-The Church recognizes that whatever contribution personalism can make to understanding the human person, it cannot be rightly effected without respecting the authentic knowledge of human nature, which reason can discover and the Church possesses in her perennial philosophy, and it absolutely cannot proceed apart from Divine Revelation and the teaching of the Magisterium.
-The truths of the latter are guaranteed by something far more certain than human reason, as operative in theology and philosophy, or in the natural and human sciences, they are guaranteed by God revealing and by Christ’s promises to the Church.
+The Catholic approach has been different, for being “the mean between extremes”.
+The Church recognizes that whatever contribution personalism can make to understanding the human person, it cannot be rightly effected without respecting the authentic knowledge of human nature, which reason can discover and the Church possesses in her perennial philosophy.
+And that reasoned pursuit itself cannot proceed apart from Divine Revelation and the teaching of the Magisterium.
+The truths of the Faith are guaranteed by something far more certain than human reason, as operative in theology and philosophy, or in the natural and human sciences; they are guaranteed by God revealing and by Christ’s promises to the Church.

-On this basis, therefore, the Magisterium has embraced personalism, righty understood and applied, as a handmaid to theology for understanding the human person philosophically, as it did Aristotelianism in the 12th century, as a handmaid to theology for understanding being and nature.
-The influence of personalism can be seen, therefore, in the documents of the Second Vatican Council and the Papal Magisterium, and especially those of Pope St. John Paul II, whose priestly work as a university and seminary professor in Krakow prior to becoming a bishop, was in this area of ethics.
+On this basis, therefore, the Magisterium has embraced personalism, righty understood and applied, as a handmaid to theology for understanding the human person philosophically.
+It had done similarly with Aristotelianism in the 12th century, as a handmaid to theology for understanding being and nature.
+The influence of personalism can be seen, therefore, in the documents of the Second Vatican Council and the Papal Magisterium, and especially those of Pope St. John Paul II, whose priestly work as a university and seminary professor in Krakow, prior to becoming a bishop, was in this area of ethics.

-Finally, many have NOT been persuaded by the arguments that either Pope St. John Paul II made, or Pope Francis makes today in their teaching on capital punishment.
-In a document promulgated by then Cardinal Ratzinger on The Ecclesial Vocation of the Theologian, the Prefect of the Congregation for the Doctrine of the Faith makes several points, which clarify what ought to be our attitude in such a case.
-While written for theologians, it is applicable to all believers.
+Finally, many have NOT been persuaded by the arguments that either Pope St. John Paul II made, or Pope Francis makes today, in their teaching on capital punishment.
+In a document promulgated by Cardinal Joseph Ratzinger on The Ecclesial Vocation of the Theologian, when he was Prefect of the Congregation for the Doctrine of the Faith, the future Pope makes several points which clarify what ought to be our attitude in such a case.
+While written for theologians, it is applicable to all Catholics.

 28. . . . a particular application (is) the case of the theologian who might have serious difficulties, for reasons which appear to him well founded, in accepting a non-irreformable magisterial teaching.